coderashhar/Club-Task/README.md

 # Mozilla Firefox Club : Upcoming Events

-This platform showcases the exciting events hosted by the Mozilla Firefox Club.
+Homepage for the exciting upcoming events hosted by the Mozilla Firefox Club.
 It includes a dynamic timeline of upcoming events, highlights from past events, a sponsor section to recognize the amazing companies that support the community, and an interactive hero section with a unique mouse cursor animation.

 ## Features